juseonghan/mp_proj2/README.md

 python src/main.py --data medusa --points 800
 ```

 to run SfM using the medusa video.
-In order to visualize the results, run `visualize.py` and specify visualization of motion or of shape.
+In order to visualize the results, run `visualize.py` and specify visualization of dataset and motion or of shape.
 For example,

 ```
-python src/visualize.py --data motion
+python src/visualize.py --dataset medusa --type R
 ```

-and
+would visualize the camera motion for the medusa dataset, whereas

 ```
-python src/visualize.py --data shape
+python src/visualize.py --data castle --type S
 ```

+would visualize the shape point cloud for the castle dataset.